tuupola/branca-php/README.md

 ## Token Format

-A Branca token is Base62 encoding of a header and ciphertext.
+A Branca token is Base62 encoded concatenation of a header and ciphertext.
 Header consists of version, timestamp and nonce.
 Putting them all together we get the structure below.

 ```
 Version || Timestamp || Nonce || Ciphertext